wavebeem/wavebeem.com/src/drafts/review-mina-the-hollower/index.md

 game quite a lot easier, but I hadn't found any meaningful ones before I hung up my hat on this game.

+I'm also fatigued about "leveling up" as a concept in non-RPG games.
+Zelda and Metroid use carefully placed secrets to reward your curiosity with extra power.
+This game only rewards your skill in combat/persistence with additional combat prowess.

 ---

 I've seen a lot of people hail the extremely high amount of "modifiers" you can